-Based on the final exchange ratio, New York Community paid a nominal 2.6% premium to Roslyn's closing price on June 25, 2003, approximately a day or so before reports that a transaction was imminent.
-The exchange ratio, however, represented a slight nominal discount to Roslyn's share price at the close on June 26, 2003, the last day of trading before the announcement and subsequent to such reports.
+9 Based on the final exchange ratio, North Fork paid a nominal 14% premium to GreenPoint's closing price on February 3, the day before the news broke that GreenPoint had hired Keefe, Bruyette & Woods and Lehman Brothers to find a buyer.
+The exchange ratio, however, represented a slight nominal discount to GreenPoint's share price at the close on February 13, the last day of trading before the announcement, due to a run-up in GreenPoint's stock after news of a potential sale was released.